-The Navan Development Plan 2009-2015 (NDP) will be the key document for setting out a vision for how Navan should develop during the plan period.
+The Navan Development Plan (as varied) is the key document for setting out a vision for how Navan should develop during the plan period.

-It is important that the NDP is consistent with the Meath County Development Plan 2013-2019 SFRA, and therefore "The Planning System and Flood Risk Management Guidelines for Planning Authorities" (OPW/DoEHLG, 2009), which states that flood risk management should be integrated into spatial planning policies at all levels to enhance certainty and clarity in the overall planning process.
+It is important that the NDP is consistent with the Meath County Development Plan 2013-2019 SFRA (Variation 3), and therefore "The Planning System and Flood Risk Management Guidelines for Planning Authorities" (OPW/DoEHLG, 2009), which states that flood risk management should be integrated into spatial planning policies at all levels to enhance certainty and clarity in the overall planning process.